ppy/osu-wiki/wiki/Gameplay/Game_modifier/Deflate/en.md

 <!-- TODO description and settings -->

+## Score multiplier

-*Score multiplier depends on other factors such as mod combinations or mod settings.
+Score multiplier depends on other factors such as mod combinations or mod settings:

 - Decreases by 0.02x per step increment applied to the `Starting size` setting.